 This bathhouse is home to various park facilities and services.
 It accommodates offices for Resources Management staff, houses the archives, provides storage spaces for the museum collection, and even has a small research library.
 Additionally, you can visit the Bathhouse Row Emporium, which is operated by America’s National Parks.
 The Emporium is open every day from 9:00 am to 5:00 pm, except on Thanksgiving Day, Christmas Day, and New Year’s Day, when it remains closed.

 Stepping into the Buckstaff Bathhouse is like stepping back in time.
-Long considered the Crown jewel of Bathhouse Row.
+Long considered the crown jewel of Bathhouse Row.
 This establishment has been the sole bathhouse that has remained operational since 1912.
 This is the place if you are looking for a traditional bathing experience reminiscent of the early days.
-If a bath isn’t your cup of tea, they have spa services like massages, facials, and body treatments also available.
+If a bath isn’t your cup of tea, they have spa services like massages, facials, and body treatments.
 Soothing music creates a peaceful atmosphere for guests to enjoy.

 Built in 1922, it replaced two earlier bathhouses, the Horseshoe and Magnesia, on Bathhouse Row.
 Designed in the Spanish Colonial Revival style, it is one of the longest bathhouses on the row.
 The bathhouse began to deteriorate after it closed in 1984.
 However; it was the first to be revitalized when it was leased for adaptive reuse by the park service.

-Just like the Buckstaff bathhouse, the Quapaw Baths and Spa now offer modern spa and therapeutic services.
-It’s the perfect place to decompress while fully immerse oneself in the spa experience.
-The Quapaw is open every day, except Tuesday, from 10:00am – 6:00pm.
+Just like the Buckstaff Bathhouse, the Quapaw Baths and Spa now offers modern spa and therapeutic services.
+It’s the perfect place to unwind and fully immerse yourself in the spa experience.
+The Quapaw is open every day except Tuesday, from 10:00am – 6:00pm.
 We called in advance to arrange the couple’s bath, where you get a private bath.
-It includes a 20 minute soak with a 10-minute cooldown.
-Before leaving, we enjoyed a cucumber water for hydration.
+It includes a 20-minute soak with a 10-minute cooldown.
+Before leaving, we enjoyed cucumber water for hydration.
 I would try next time to include either a massage or an aromatherapy treatment.
 Definitely a highlight for us.

 The Fordyce Bathhouse is now the main visitor center and museum.
 The museum provides an in-depth glimpse into the history of the spa industry in Hot Springs.
 Visitors can take guided tours and see the original equipment and facilities.
-We spent a great deal of time walking from room to room reading the interpretive kiosks.
+We spent a great deal of time walking from room to room, reading the interpretive kiosks.
 It was fascinating.
-I could imagine those that came here seeking relief from their diseases such as rheumatism and arthritis.
+I could imagine those who came here seeking relief from their diseases, such as rheumatism and arthritis.
 Some rooms included elegant details, such as colorful mosaic tiles and mahogany furnishings.

 The Maurice Bathhouse is currently closed.
 People regarded the Maurice Bathhouse as the most elegant of all the bathhouses when it was built in 1912.
 It has been vacant for 45 years.
 The park service hopes to have it become a commercial space in the future.